 The Dinner Party Project is a dynamic family-focused food education program involving children (5th graders) in the entire process of producing a dinner party for their families at a school or community center.

-Through a seven-week project, fifth grade students are taught about nutrition, food safety, meal planning, table setting, etiquette, and cooking.
+Through an eight-week project, 5th graders are taught about nutrition, food safety, meal planning, table setting, etiquette, and cooking.
 This powerful experience of planning a dinner party also deepens their understanding of the value of community, family, teamwork, and sharing, while building self-esteem and having fun.

 The Dinner Party Project can be implemented in a variety of ways.
-New York City Public school and local community organization personnel can be trained to implement the program independently with support from Spoons Across America or a Spoons-trained educator can come and teach the lessons and organize the program.
+New York City Public school and local community organization personnel can be trained to implement the program independently with support from Spoons Across America or a Spoons Food Educator can come and teach the lessons and organize the program.

-The Dinner Party Project began in Spring 2001 in the New York City metro area, and has been taught in 27 U.S. cities serving 6,470 students.
+The Dinner Party Project began in Spring 2001 in the New York City Public Schools, and has been taught in 27 U.S. cities.
 Dinner Parties are available to New York City schools, charter schools, community centers, and After School programs.

 The following schedule is an example curriculum followed for a seven-week project:

 - Lesson One: What is a Dinner Party? – Introduction, Dining Habits, and Invitations

 - Lesson Two: What’s Cooking? – Fresh Food, Seasonal Menus

 - Lesson Three: What Should I Eat? – Health Behaviors and Balanced Eating

 - Lesson Four: Setting the Scene – Creating the Mood, Table Setting & Etiquette